nwaelkens/nginx-php-mysql/README.md

   With configfiles for Symfony or Sulu CMS
 - MySQL\
   mysql:latest
+- MailHog
+  mailhog/mailhog:latest

 # Description
 Simple, but complete PHP development environment with as base principal: __nothing should be installed on the host__.
 Basic dev tools are available in the PHP container.
 Your .ssh folder is made available in the PHP container through volume mapping.
-See the Basic Usage section.
+See the Basic usage section.

 When using bash in a PHP container some great little tools are made available like GIT completion and the prompt known from debian distributions.